 Land held in trust by the United States government is protected from being taken, sold, or otherwise lost.
 The history of Indian lands is a history of lost lands.
 Since millions of acres of tribal land were lost through unscrupulous dealings largely by government entities, non-Indian settlers, and opportunistic traders, the promise to hold land in trust protecting the land in perpetuity is especially important to Indian people.

-Only 1,606.62 acres of 3,361.36 acres held by the SMSC are currently in trust.
+Only 1,843 acres of more than 3,760 acres held by the SMSC are currently in trust.
 Taking land into trust to be protected under the responsibility of the United States government provides a level of protection from future loss that is very effective.
 It guarantees that the tribe will not lose the land by theft, swindle, mistake, or by the acts of unscrupulous governments.
 Trust status allows the SMSC to fulfill the policy of self-determination and be responsible for its own lands.

 The SMSC is the first Tribe in the state to have its own building code and inspection program and, in fact, one of the few nationwide that have its own adopted code and program.
 The SMSC also established a Fire Code, a Zoning Code, and erosion control requirements, which are enforced on the reservation.
 These standards ensure high quality residential and commercial construction that provides a safe and comfortable environment for our members and guests.